Mobility transition

 Mobility transition is a set of social, technological and political processes of converting traffic (including freight transport) and mobility to sustainable transport with renewable energy resources, and an integration of several different modes of private transport and local public transport.
 It also includes social change, a redistribution of public spaces, and different ways of financing and spending money in urban planning.
 The main motivation for mobility transition is the reduction of the harm and damage that traffic causes to people (mostly but not solely due to collisions) and the environment (which also often directly or indirectly affects people) in order to make (urban) society more livable, as well as solving various interconnected logistical, social, economic and energy issues and inefficiencies.

+Mobility went through many transitions in the 19th and 20th centuries.
+Canal boats, Steam railways and bicycles largely replaced journeys afoot and by horse, and steamships replaced sailing ships.
+Each later changed to internal combustion engines and, in the case of many railways, electricity.
+They in turn were partly replaced by automobile transport and aviation.

 Motivation

 Environmental damage

 An important goal is the reduction of greenhouse gas emissions such as CO2.
 To achieve the goal set in the Paris Agreement, that is, to restrict global warming to clearly below 2 °C, the burning of fossil fuels is to be discontinued around 2040.
 Because the CO2 emissions of traffic practically need to be reduced to zero, the measures taken so far in the transport sector are not sufficient in order to achieve the climate change mitigation goals that have been set.